Luke Jenkins: AFC Wimbledon

-Previously with Crystal Palace and Sutton United, Jenkins joined AFC Wimbledon in 2019 and went on to make his first-team debut during an EFL Trophy group-stage tie in October 2021 against former side, Crystal Palace U23s, featuring 53 minutes in the 2–0 defeat.
+Previously with Crystal Palace and Sutton United, Jenkins joined AFC Wimbledon in 2019 and went on to make his first-team debut during an EFL Trophy group-stage tie in October 2021 against former side, Crystal Palace U23s, featuring for 53 minutes in the 2–0 defeat.
 On 9 November 2021, he made a subsequent appearance, once again coming in the EFL Trophy, replacing Darius Charles in the 61st minute during Wimbledon's 1–0 defeat to another former side of Jenkins', Sutton United.

 On 16 December 2021, Jenkins joined National League South side Tonbridge Angels on a one-month loan deal.